 Preferred User Group:

 Shopify is a great option both for newbies and professionals.
-Beginners get to experience a whole new process but with assistance.
-Long-time online store owners would appreciate the wide range of customization options and setting that only Shopify can provide.
+Beginners get to experience a whole new process, but with assistance.
+Long-time online store owners would appreciate the wide range of customization options and settings that only Shopify can provide.

-Shopify is actually not that highfaluting to use.
-Customizing it is still doable by any patient beginner.
+Shopify is actually not that difficult to use.
+Customizing it is still doable for any patient beginner.
 Simply create an account, choose a theme, customize a design, and you’re ready.
 All one needs to do is to follow on the instructions on the left side of the menu.
 It may be a lot, but everything is also straightforward once you get used to it.

-So, which is the better fit for you project, you ask?
+So, which is the better fit for your project, you ask?
 There is really no true competition here.
 The battle is not a fair one.
-Clearly, Shopify is the best option when it comes to ecommerce.
+Clearly, Shopify is the best option when it comes to e-commerce.
 But, Wix can also do the job for small business owners.
-Wix’s niche is a little bit vague.

 If you’re planning on running an online store and envisioning its expansion and growth in the future, you’d want all the endless features that Shopify has to offer.
-Wix might fit in your shoes if you are all for a simple store with drag and drop features.
-Simply put, Wix is not a contender in ecommerce.
-There is no real battle here, but maybe it’s safe to say that it has its own edge – only that it’s not in ecommerce.
+Wix might fit if you are all for a simple store with drag and drop features.
+Simply put, Wix is not a contender in e-commerce.
+There is no real battle here, but maybe it’s safe to say that it has its own edge – only that it’s not in e-commerce.